Cloraxlan/microservices-final/README.md

 -   GET /oauth2/authorization/google
     *   Google Oauth Login Endpoint
 -   GET /api/city/{city}
+    *   Lists the snowman posted in the city
     *   Response body is JSON array of snowmen posted in the {city}
     *   Options for {city} are
         1. Milwaukee
         2. Chicago
         3. Dubai
 -   POST /api/subscribe/{city}
-    * Signs user up for email notications whenever a new snowman post is posted.
+    * Signs user up for email notications whenever a new snowman post is posted for the city.
 If already signed up it unsubscribes.
     *   Options for {city} are
         1. Milwaukee
         2. Chicago